giuntoli-group/nmm-week7/README.md

 ### Instructions

 2a.
-Run the in.crack script that performs a 3D notch fracture simulation of crystalline Silicon.
+Run the in.crack script that performs a 3D notch fracture simulation of crystalline Silicon (credits to [Eric Hahn](https://www.ericnhahn.com/home) for the original script).

 (i) How is the notch deformation protocol implemented within the script?